Troubleshoot your DNS settings

 2. Make sure you only have the Webflow DNS records set on the root domain and/or the subdomain(s) hosted with Webflow

-If the error is showing for your root domain, check the following if SSL is enabled:
+If the error is showing for your root domain, check the following:

-• You have only 2 A records for the root domain (with the hostname @)
+• Your A record(s) are set on the root domain (with the hostname @)

-If you've set the root domain as the default domain on SSL hosting, make sure:
+If you’ve set the root domain as the default, make sure:

 • There are no A records on the root domain